-Students will learn about management and decision-making practices and explore human resource functions that include recruitment and staffing, job performance appraisal, administration of wages and benefits, and labor relations.
+Students learn about management and decision-making practices and explore human resource functions that include recruitment and staffing, job performance appraisal, administration of wages and benefits, and labor relations.
 Electives include industrial organizational psychology and organizational behavior.
-Students must meet or complete a proficiency in mathematics, the required course of which is offered by the school.
+Students must meet or complete proficiency in mathematics; the required course is offered by the school.

 Prospective students interested in human resource training programs may want to explore Marylhurst University's certificate program available at the school's Marylhurst campus.
 The 4-year, private not-for-profit university offers an 18-quarter credit Certificate in Human Resources.
 Students can choose from flexible training sessions and can attend classes during the day or evening, pursue their studies online, or attend classes during the weekend.

 Program coursework focuses on human resource management functions including employee labor relations, compensation and benefits, employment law, performance appraisal and information systems.
 Additional coursework includes organizational development, legal issues, and business accounting and finance.
-Professional development seminars are required and students must complete a total of three that are selected from available offerings each term.
+Professional development seminars are required.
+Students must complete a total of three seminars selected from available offerings each term.